Climate and Average Weather Year Round in Stockholm Sweden

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.2 months, from May 4 to August 10, with an average daily incident shortwave energy per square meter above 5.0 kWh.
-The brightest day of the year is June 21, with an average of 6.2 kWh.
+The brightest month of the year in Stockholm is June, with an average of 6.2 kWh.

-The darker period of the year lasts for 4.4 months, from October 16 to February 27, with an average daily incident shortwave energy per square meter below 1.4 kWh.
-The darkest day of the year is December 20, with an average of 0.2 kWh.
+The darker period of the year lasts for 4.3 months, from October 16 to February 26, with an average daily incident shortwave energy per square meter below 1.4 kWh.
+The darkest month of the year in Stockholm is December, with an average of 0.2 kWh.

 The topography within 2 miles of Stockholm contains only modest variations in elevation, with a maximum elevation change of 282 feet and an average elevation above sea level of 77 feet.
 Within 10 miles also contains only modest variations in elevation (364 feet).
 Within 50 miles also contains only modest variations in elevation (446 feet).